 If your facility isn’t yet fully prepared for SQF Edition 9, you’re not alone.
 According to a SafetyChain poll, just 3% of respondents were completely ready for the changes as of January 2021.

-With the SQF Edition 9 implementation date rapidly approaching, now is the time to familiarize yourself with what’s changed since SQF Edition 8.1 and to perform a gap assessment to prepare your facility.
-Here, we cover everything you need to know about the new SQF food safety code to get your plant ready.
+With the SQF Edition 9 implementation date in the past, now is the time to familiarize yourself with what’s changed since SQF Edition 8.1 and to perform a gap assessment to prepare your facility ASAP.
+Here, we cover everything you need to know about the latest SQF food safety code to get your plant ready.

 What Is SQF Code Edition 9

 The SQF Code Edition 9 is the most recent version of the Safe Quality Food (SQF) Code, a GFSI-recognized Certification Program that helps food and beverage companies, as well as packaging, storage and distribution and primary production facilities, meet stringent food safety and quality requirements.
-The new Code is set to be officially implemented in May 2021.
+The implementation deadline for SQF Code Edition 9 was May 24, 2021.

 Layout & Design: SQF 8.1 vs. SQF Edition 9